Maksym Shapoval: Assassination

 On 27 June 2017, Shapoval was assassinated in a car bomb attack in central Kyiv.
 At 8:16 (UTC) the Mercedes Benz vehicle he was driving exploded in a detonation from a bomb planted underneath the vehicle, killing him instantly and wounding two bystanders: a female passerby with shrapnel wounds to her leg and a 71-year-old man with wounds to his neck.
 Kyiv police have branded the incident a "terrorist attack"; Russian intelligence is suspected to be behind the car bomb.

 On the same day a similar car bomb explosion in Kostiantynivka, Donetsk Oblast killed another colonel and wounded three more officers of the Security Service of Ukraine.
 Colonel Yuri Vozny, head of the counterintelligence department, was killed as a result.
 Russian intelligence was also blamed for the attack.

 A short time after the assassination, a cyberattack was launched.
 Former government adviser in Georgia and Moldova Molly K. McKew believed Shapoval's assassination was related with this cyberattack.
 She also stated that Shapoval was a "huge asset" to Ukraine's security.

 Shapoval is survived by his wife, Iryna, a five-year-old daughter and a two-year-old son at the time of his death.

 Investigation and aftermath

 On 17 April 2019, Head of SBU Vasyl Hrytsak announced the name of the saboteur who laid the blast; Oleg Shutov, who was a resident of Donetsk, an employee of the so-called "DPR Ministry of Civil Defense" Special Operations Center.
 Shutov rented an apartment in the same house where Shapoval lived.
 After the attack, he left for Donetsk.

 Ukraine held the chief of the counter-intelligence operations department of the FSB of the Russian Federation Lieutenant-General Dmitry Minaev, personally responsible for ordering the assassinations of both Col. Shapoval and another special service operative Col. Oleksandr Kharaberyush of the SBU back on 31 March 2017.
 He was present at the time in the Donbas in the so-called center of special operations of the "DPR Ministry of Civil Defense" during the explosions of Kharaberyush and Shapoval's cars.

+On 27 July 2026, Oleg Shutov was killed by an explosion in occupied Donetsk.
+He was accused of killing HUR Colonel Maksym Shapoval in 2017.